 I love this.
 The B-58 Hustler epitomized the Air Force’s mid-20th century fixation on speed.
 It was operational for just 10 years, 1960 to 1970.
 How bad-ass was it?
-We crashed 26 of a total fleet of 116, damn near 25% of them, even though the men selected to fly it were hand-picked, the absolute crème de la crème.
-But damn, just look at that smokin’ hot motherfucker of a jet.
+We crashed 26 of 116 built, damn near a quarter of the fleet, even though the men selected to fly it were hand-picked, the absolute crème de la crème.
+But damn, just look at that shit hot jet.
 A friend found the photo on Wikipedia and posted it to Instagram, where I saw it for the first time and now can’t resist sharing.

-One thing I’m sure of: it’s not a real scramble but a staged photo, taken for PR purposes.
+One thing I’m sure of: this was not a real scramble but a staged photo, taken for PR purposes.
 How do I know?
-We don’t wear hats on the flight line — they’re a FOD (foreign object damage) hazard, easy to lose and hard on engines.
+We don’t wear hats on the flight line — they’re a FOD (foreign object damage) hazard, easy to lose and hell on engines.
 Strategic Air Command, the organization to which this aircraft and aircrew belonged, was notorious for enforcing chickenshit uniform and personal appearance regulations, and my guess is some SAC general insisted the men have their hats on for the photo.
 Oh, and their dickies!
-I’ll also guess the zippers on their flight suits are closed and their boots in a high state of polish.
+You can bet the zippers on their flight suits are closed, their boots in a high state of polish.

-I infer the photo was taken closer to 1960 than 1970, based on the alert crew’s car, a 1959 Ford.
-It also seems the alert aircrew kept their helmets, checklists, and flight pubs in the cockpit, just like I did when I pulled alert in the F-15 Eagle.
+I infer the photo was taken closer to 1960 than 1970, based on the alert crew car, a 1959 Ford.
+It’s also apparent the alert aircrew kept their helmets, checklists, and flight pubs in the cockpit, just as I did when pulling alert in the F-15 Eagle.
 Parachutes and survival packs?
 All that was built into the ejection seats, which themselves were built into three egg-shaped capsules designed to close around the crewmembers to protect them should they have to eject at extreme altitude and supersonic speed.
 Oh, another thing?
 Had this been a real scramble, they’d have had a driver.

 Even so!
-This is a shit hot photo, one of the best I’ve seen for capturing the spirit of an era in Air Force history.
+This is a fantastic photo, one of the best I’ve seen for capturing the spirit of an era in Air Force history.

 Today’s PR stunt equivalent is the “elephant walk.”
 Like this one, taken last year at Osan Air Base in South Korea: